mango314/math-blog/2017/README.md

+To me arXiv is like *telenovela* it's like the soap operas.
+This happens and that happens.
+Never comes to any real conclusion.
+We can't stop watching.

 Every day a few nice papers surface on arXiv.
-However, doing researc is not like reading the newspaper.
+However, doing research is not like reading the newspaper.
 If I pick one or two interesting articles every day, and other articles to support them, that turns into a few thousand pages of reading every month.
 In the past, we thought things through a little bit more because there was less to go around.

-Information overload is not a bad things it's a sign of the times.
+Information overload is not a bad thing -- it's a sign of the times.
 A huge turning point was downloading papers to my phone and reading them on very long bus rides in San Juan.
 It really wasn't anyone's business that I was an academic, and they may be better off not knowing.